pstone22/ethnicity/README.md

-# ethnicity
-How to retrieve ethnicity from UK primary care data
+# How to retrieve ethnicity from UK primary care data